-We'll take a meandering hike together in one of our favorite park in Bremerton to create land art installations using natural materials found along the trail.
+Join us as we take a meandering hike together in one of our favorite parks in Bremerton to create land art installations using natural materials found along the trail.
 We'll rearrange, balance, and lay together sticks, stones, leaves, mud, pine cones and other natural found objects along the way.
 We'll learn about a few famous land artists and their techniques, and we'll have time to collaborate on a group project and our own special art pieces as well.
 This will be our ephemeral "love letter" to the Earth and for other people who happen to be enjoying the trails while we are there.
 Wear appropriate winter / rain gear and gloves.